chrismatthews939/DataEng-Learning-Journal/9. Data Responsibilities/Topic-3-Data-governance-and-data-stewardship.md

-# Topic 3 - Data governance and data stewardship 14/08/2025
+# Topic 3 - Data Governance and Data Stewardship 14/08/2025

 # Identifying roles and responsibilities in data governance